 Howard Comet is a retired partner in the Complex Commercial Litigation practice group in the Firm's New York office.

-Prior to joining the Firm in 1985, Mr. Comet had extensive experience in criminal defense litigation.
+Prior to joining the Firm in 1985, Howard had extensive experience in criminal defense litigation.
 He clerked for Judge Bernard Meyer of the New York Court of Appeals, the state’s highest court.
-While at the Firm, Mr. Comet served on the Ethics Committee.
+While at the Firm, Howard served on the Ethics Committee.